 The first purpose of Dartmoor National Park is to conserve the natural beauty, wildlife and cultural heritage.
 As a local planning authority Dartmoor National Park Authority is required to ensure that development is appropriate and does not damage the special protected landscape and wildlife around us.
 Buildings and land even in built up areas have the potential to support important wildlife including nesting birds, bats, reptiles, badger setts and dormice.
 These species along with many others are protected by law or by planning and National Park policy and must be safeguarded during development.

-Many areas of land in the National Park are also legally protected as designated sites (Sites of Special Scientific Interest, Special Areas of Conservation) or by planning and National Park policies (such as County Wildlife Sites and priority habitats).
+Many areas of land in the National Park are also legally protected as designated sites (Sites of Special Scientific Interest, Special Areas of Conservation) or by planning and National Park policies (such as County Wildlife Sites or priority habitats).

 Species and habitats not protected by law are also important for wildlife and should be protected and enhanced in line with National Park and planning policy.

 Will wildlife affect my planning application?